Sunday, 17 June 2012

 Sunday within the Octave of the Sacred Heart

 Sunday within the Octave of the Sacred Heart, the third Sunday after Pentecost, is of semi-double rite.
-This year it is also Sunday wihtin the Octave of SS Peter and Paul.
 The structure of the Office is as last Sunday and again the liturgical colour is white.
 The Gospel pericopes from St. Luke have the parable of the shepherd going after one sheep missing from his hundred strong flock.

 At the Hours the hymns have the Doxology Jesu tibi sit gloria, Qui Corde fundis gratiam etc. The antiphons from Lauds are sung in the normal sequence at the Hours.
 At Prime the festal psalms are sung (Pss.
 53, 118i & 118ii).
 In the short responsory the versicle Qui Corde fundis gratiam is sung.
 The lectio brevis is of the Sunday, Deus autem.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Leo, the third collect of the Octave of the Sacred Heart and the fourth collect of the Octave of SS Peter and Paul.
+The Gloria is sung, the second collect is of the Octave.
 The Creed is sung, the preface is of the Sacred Heart.
-The last Gospel is proper to the day within the Octave of SS Peter and Paul Ecce nos reliquimus omnia.

-In the 'liturgical books of 1962' both the Octaves of the Sacred Heart and SS Peter and Paul have been abolished.
+In the 'liturgical books of 1962' the Octave of the Sacred Heart has been abolished.
 The liturgical colour is green.
-Vespers on Saturday have a commemoration of the Sunday.
-Mattins, of the Sunday, has been cut down to one nocturn of three lessons.
+At Vespers on there were no commemorations.
+At Compline the psalms of Saturday were sung.
+Mattins is is cut down to a single nocturn of three lessons.
 At Lauds there are no commemorations.
 Prime has the Dominical psalms and Qui sedes etc in the short responsory.
 None of the hymns have the Doxology of the abolished Octave.
-Mass has one collect and In principio as the last Gospel.
-Vespers are of the Sunday without any commemorations.
-The feast of the Precious Blood, although first class, is not kept at all this year.
+Mass has a single collect and the preface of the Trinity.
+At Vespers the antiphons and psalms of Sunday are sung, there are no commemorations.